maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 - `cargo check` allows to check if a project can build without generating the binaries
 - Much faster than `cargo build`
   - Skips the step of producing an executable
-  - Still generates `target` but not the executable file
+  - Still generates `target`folder but not the executable file
   - Helpful for multiple periodical compiling-checks when writing code (e.g. watching for changes, debugging errors)

 ```sh